stormlion227/ShapeControl.Forms/README.md

 ### Important

-You must add these lines to your platform specific projects before Xamain.Forms.Forms.Init() call.
+You must add these lines to your platform specific projects.

 #### Android